-This document describes the policy under which third party persons or organizations connect to or access network resources on XXX networks for the purpose of transacting business related to KDCC or other approved business transactions.
+This document describes the policy under which third-party persons or organizations connect to or access network resources on XXX networks for the purpose of transacting business related to XXX or other approved business transactions.

 All connections and network resources access between third parties that require access to non-public resources fall under this policy, regardless of what technology is used for the connection.
 Connectivity to third parties such as the Internet Service Providers (ISPs) that provide Internet access for XXX or to the Public Switched Telephone Network does NOT fall under this policy.

 This policy applies to all Employees, Contractors, and Third Party Employees, who use, process, and manage information and business processes of XXX.

 The documentation shall consist of the software installation Policy, and related procedures & guidelines.
 The Compliance Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
 However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purposes.

 Records being generated as part of this Policy shall be retained for a period of two years.
 Records shall be in hard copy or electronic media.
 The records shall be owned by the respective system administrators and shall be audited once a year.

 This Policy document shall be made available to all the employees covered in the scope.
 All the changes and new releases of this document shall be made available to the persons concerned.
 The maintenance responsibility of the document shall be with the CISO and system administrators.

 This Policy document shall be considered as “confidential” and shall be made available to the concerned persons with proper access control.
 Subsequent changes and versions of this document shall be controlled.